 Classification of atrial fibrillation

 AF is associated with a high risk of thromboembolism and death.
 Evidence shows that rhythm control does not offer a survival advantage over rate control.
-Patients with AF have multiple admissions and anti-coagulation related complications over their lifetime.
-The risk of stroke is ever present and the overall quality of life of patients is poor.
-Finally, the management of atrial fibrillation is prohibitively expensive with most of the financial burden beared by the patient.
+Patients with AF have multiple admissions and anticoagulation related complications over their lifetime.
+The risk of stroke is ever-present, and the overall quality of life of patients is poor.
+Finally, the management of atrial fibrillation is prohibitively expensive, with most of the financial burden born by the patient.

 The major side effect of atrial fibrillation is a stroke.
 Cerebral vascular accident (CVA) can lead to severe morbidity and mortality.
 CVA risk can be reduced significantly by anticoagulation with adjunct rate/rhythm therapy.
 Other complications include heart disease and heart failure secondary.

-Atrial fibrillation is a common disease that affects many individuals.
-The prevalence of this disease increases with age with the most severe complication being acute CVA.
-Due to the irregularly of the atria, blood blow through this chamber becomes turbulent leading to a blood clot (thrombus).
-This thrombus is commonly found in the atrial appendage.
+Atrial fibrillation is a commonly encountered disease that affects many individuals.
+Advancing age is associated with increased prevalence, with the most catastrophic complication being an acute ischemic stroke.
+Due to the irregularity of the atria, blood flow through this chamber becomes turbulent, leading to thrombus formation.
+The most common site for this embolus is the atrial appendage.
 The thrombus can dislodge and embolize to the brain and other parts of the body.
-It is important for the patient to seek medical care immediately if they are experiencing chest pain, palpitations, shortness of breath, severe sweating, or extreme dizziness.
+It is essential for the patient to seek medical care immediately if they are experiencing chest pain, palpitations, shortness of breath, severe sweating, or extreme dizziness.

-Atrial fibrillation is a chronic disorder that can seriously affect the quality of life and costs the healthcare billions of dollars each year.
-Each year, thousands of patients develop stroke and other embolic phenomenon, leading to major disability.
-The disorder is best managed by an interprofessional team ti improve outcomes.
+Atrial fibrillation is a chronic disorder that can seriously affect the quality of life and costs healthcare billions of dollars each year.
+Each year, thousands of patients develop stroke and other embolic phenomena, leading to significant disability.
+The disorder is best managed by an interprofessional team to improve outcomes.

-A nurse should be dedicated to monitoring of anticoagulation profile and ensuring the INR is therapeutic.
+A nurse should be dedicated to the monitoring of anticoagulation profile and ensuring the INR is within the therapeutic range.
 In addition, the nurse should immediately communicate with the team if there are signs of a stroke or other embolic phenomenon.
-The nurse has to educate the patient on medication compliance for hypertension, coronary disease and ensure follow-up at regular intervals.
+The nurse has to educate the patient on medication compliance for hypertension, coronary disease, and to ensure follow-up at regular intervals.
 Finally, the patient should be educated about the symptoms of a stroke and when to return to the emergency department.

-The pharmacist should educate the patient on the different anticoagulants, their benefits and adverse risk profile.
-Plus, the pharmacist should also ensure that the patient is compliant with the medications.
+The pharmacist should inform the patient on the different anticoagulants, their benefits, and the adverse risk profile.
+Besides, the pharmacist should also ensure that the patient is compliant with the medications.

 While cardiologists treat the disorder, the role of the pharmacist is critical.
-Many of these patients are on multiple medications including antiarrhythmic agents and anticoagulants.
-In addition, there is some evidence indicating that use of Angiotensin receptor blockers and statins may lower the frequency of atrial fibrillation and increase the probability of successful cardioversion.
-Thus, the pharmacist has to make sure that the patient' medication doses are therapeutic, there are no drug interactions and that the patient has therapeutic anticoagulation to prevent a stroke.
+Many of these patients are on multiple medications, including antiarrhythmic agents and anticoagulants.
+In addition, there is some evidence indicating that the use of angiotensin receptor blockers and statins may lower the frequency of atrial fibrillation and increase the probability of successful cardioversion.
+Thus, the pharmacist has to make sure that the patient's medication doses are therapeutic; there are no drug interactions and that the patient has therapeutic anticoagulation to prevent a stroke.
 (Level V)